Europe – Seas, Short Stories

 Smallest of the true baleen whales the Minke could be sensitive about size except they are still up to 35 feet (11m) so small is relative.
 So is their security, numbers have recovered but all marine mammals are under pressure.
 In Highland the Minke have their own species champion, Cllr Trish Robertson, so at least someone makes sure they are not forgotten and get a real chance to live the full fifty years they are thought to have.

-Photographs, text and illustrations ©Nick Sidle, all rights reserved
+Photographs, text and digital art ©Nick Sidle, all rights reserved